Farama-Foundation/SuperSuit/README.md

 `flatten(env)` flattens observations into a 1D array. <Ben this used to be part of reshape>

 `frame_stack(env, num_frames=4)` stacks the most recent frames.
 For vector games observed via plain vectors (1D arrays), the output is just concatenated to a longer 1D array.
 For games via observed via graphical outputs (a 2D or 3D array), the arrays are stacked to be taller 3D arrays.
-At the start of the game, frames that don't yet exist are filled with 0s.
-An argument of 1 is analogous to being turned off.
+At the start of the game, frames that don't yet exist are filled with 0s. `num_frames=1` is analogous to not using this function.

 `normalize_obs(env, env_min=0, env_max=1)` linearly scales observations to be 0 to 1, given known minimum and maximum observation values. <Ben this used to be called range_scale.>